ramblingsofadev/docs/introduction.md

 <h2 id="another-php-framework">Another PHP Framework?</h2>

 Great question.
 The idea for Aphiria was conceived after using ASP.NET Core.
 Its expressive syntax, intuitive models, and simple configuration inspired me to see if I could find these things in a PHP framework.
-I looked at frameworks (even <a href="https://www.opulencephp.com" target="_blank" title="Opulence">Opulence</a>), and usually found at least one major problem with them all:
+I looked at frameworks, and usually found at least one major problem with them all:

 * A lot of coupling between framework libraries, making it difficult to substitute in third party libraries
 * Lack of support for [automatic content negotiation](content-negotiation.md)